X. Oral Health Care Provider Model Components

 The simulated demand for dental services is translated to demand for providers through the national provider-to-visit ratios.
 Because dental services are delivered mainly in a dental office setting13 , HWSM does not model demand for oral health care in other settings (e.g., hospital inpatient and emergency setting).
 Thus, the small amount of oral health workforce time provided in non-office settings is included with demand for office-based oral health providers.
 Additionally, the starting estimates for dental hygienists and dental assistants are adjusted to incorporate a 10% starting shortage based on a recent study published by the ADA.14 15

 Estimates of demand for oral health service delivery in each county and state model the level of care if people in that county or state had access to and used oral health services at the national rate for a population with similar socioeconomic characteristics and health risks and behaviors.
 That is, national ratios (by specialty) of dentists-to-dental visits (excluding teeth cleaning) in the base year are applied to the projected visits in future (projection) years to determine demand projections for dentists.
-The ratio of dental hygienists-to-teeth cleaning visits are applied to projected tooth cleaning visits to determine the future demand for dental hygienists.
+The ratio of dental hygienists -to- visits for teeth cleaning are applied to projected teeth cleaning visits to determine the future demand for dental hygienists.

 Demand scenarios